Last updated: June 17, 2026

 - Late pickup fee

-- Holiday, snow day, or closure policy
+- Holiday or closure policy

 - Field trip or activity fee

-- Overage above the state rate
+- Overage above state rate

 Choosing a safe provider